 Promote health training, sensitization and wellness programs among staff and incarcerated persons;

-Support the United Nations Mandela and Bangkok Minimum Rules;
+Support and promote the United Nations Mandela and Bangkok Minimum Rules and other international principles and agreements;

-Advance professional education and awareness of the health needs of persons in prison to the broader health and civil community;
+Advance professional education and awareness of the health needs of persons in prison to health and corrections leadership and the broader community;

-Encourage models of continuity of care for persons released from prison and rehabilitation;
+Encourage models of throughcare for persons released from prison and rehabilitation;

 Contribute articles to ICPA publications, participation in ICPA trainings, and involvement in other ICPA activities;

-Advance treatment tracks for ICPA conferences on topics such as contagious disease, mental illness, isolation, addiction, aging, chronic illness, suicide prevention, populations with special needs and public health.
+Advance treatment sessions for ICPA conferences on topics such as nutrition and food security, contagious disease, mental illness, isolation, addiction, aging, chronic illness, suicide prevention, populations with special needs and public health.